 Sales of a substantial number of shares of our common stock in the public market could occur at any time following the expiration of the market standoff and lock-up agreements or the early release of these agreements or the perception in the market that the holders of a large number of shares of common stock intend to sell shares and could reduce the market price of our common stock.
-After giving effect to (i) the filing and effectiveness of our amended and restated certificate of incorporation. (ii) the automatic conversion of all shares of our convertible preferred stock outstanding as of shares of common stock, (iii) the automatic exercise of all outstanding warrants issued to SGI as of December 31, December 31, 2020 into 2020 into shares of our common stock and (iv) the issuance and sale of shares of common stock by us in this offering, we will have shares of common stock outstanding.
+After giving effect to (i) the filing and effectiveness of our amended and restated certificate of incorporation, (ii) the automatic conversion of all shares of our convertible preferred stock outstanding as of March 31, 2021 into 15,079,329 shares of our common stock, (iii) the automatic exercise of all outstanding warrants issued to SGI as of March 31, 2021 into 1,235,767 shares of our common stock and (iv) the issuance and sale of 6,666,665 shares of common stock by us in this offering, we will have shares of common stock outstanding.
 Of these shares, the shares of common stock we are selling in this offering may be resold in the public market immediately, unless purchased by our affiliates.
-The remaining shares of common stock. or % of our outstanding shares of common stock after this offering are currently prohibited or otherwise restricted from being sold in the public market under securities laws, market standoff agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with the underwriters; however, subject to applicable securities law restrictions and excluding shares of common stock issued pursuant to the early exercise of unvested stock options that will remain unvested, the shares of our common stock outstanding after this offering will be able to be sold in the public market beginning on , 2021.
+The remaining 21,562,269 shares of common stock, or 76.4% of our outstanding shares of common stock after this offering are currently prohibited or otherwise restricted from being sold in the public market under securities laws, market standoff agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with us or lock-up agreements ent the underwriters; however, subject to applicable securities law restrictions and excluding shares of common stock issued pursuant to the early exercise of unvested stock options that will remain unvested, the shares of our common stock outstanding after this offering will be able to be sold in the public market beginning on December 15, 2021.
 The representatives may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
 Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act.